joshuabowers/search_magic/README.markdown

 ## Installation

 SearchMagic is built on top of mongoid; in all likelihood, it will only work with versions greater than or equal to *2.0.0*.
+However, see Upgrading for information related to bugs which might be fixed due to newer versions of mongoid.
 The project can be installed as a gem on a target system:

 ```
 gem install search_magic